survivejs/react-book/manuscript/13_styling_react.md

 We could battle this problem by making the selectors more specific, using some naming rules, and so on.
 That just delays the inevitable.
 As people have battled with this problem for a while, various methodologies have emerged.

-Particularly [OOCSS](http://oocss.org/) (Object-Oriented CSS), [SMACSS](https://smacss.com/) (Scalable and Modular Approach for CSS), and [BEM](https://en.bem.info/method/) (Block Element Modifier) are well known.
+Particularly, [OOCSS](http://oocss.org/) (Object-Oriented CSS), [SMACSS](https://smacss.com/) (Scalable and Modular Approach for CSS), and [BEM](https://en.bem.info/method/) (Block Element Modifier) are well known.
 Each of them solves problems of vanilla CSS in their own way.

 ### BEM

 BEM originates from Yandex.
 The goal of BEM is to allow reusable components and code sharing.
-Sites such as [Get BEM](http://getbem.com/) help you to understand the methodology in more detail.
+Sites, such as [Get BEM](http://getbem.com/) help you to understand the methodology in more detail.

 Maintaining long class names which BEM requires can be arduous.
 Thus various libraries have appeared to make this easier.
 For React, examples of these are [react-bem-helper](https://www.npmjs.com/package/react-bem-helper), [react-bem-render](https://www.npmjs.com/package/react-bem-render), and [bem-react](https://www.npmjs.com/package/bem-react).